Top 10 Considerations for a New Office Plan

 Let’s rephrase this to come up with the answer.

-One of the greatest inventions in the world of office planning and managing change is modular furniture.
+One of the greatest inventions in the world of office planning and managing change is modular office furniture.
 Quickly installed, it’s virtually indestructible, it has a modern appearance, and, most notably, as your needs change, it can be extended or re-assembled on-site to create different layouts.

 4. Encourage Collaboration